Everything You Can Do to Support the Fight for Equality

 One great way to get started is by creating a petition for a cause near and dear to your heart.
 Through organizations like Change.org and Moveon.org, the process is easy and within minutes you can start sharing your petition.

 Petitions can be for any cause—whether it’s on a local or national level..
 If you’re passionate about achieving equality in your local community, a petition is a great way to initiate change.
-If you’re not sure how to get started, look online for petition strategies to guide you through your first petition.
+If you’re not sure how to get started, look online for petition strategies to guide you through your new petition.

 2. Reach out to your elected representatives

 As a member of the community, you should feel empowered to reach out to elected officials and ask them to back and enact legislation that furthers equality for all.
-Through petitions, phone calls, and letters to your state and local representatives, you can put more pressure on these individuals to support bills and other legislation that help reduce inequality.
+Through petitions, phone calls, and letters to your state and local representatives, you can put more pressure on these individuals to support bills and other legislation that help reduce injustice.

 To find your representatives, use resources like House.gov and track down a physical address or phone number for Members of Congress.
 Once you have that information, contacting them more than once is the key to making your voice heard.
 You can also encourage your circle of family and friends to do the same.
 By putting pressure on elected officials, we can do our part to get politicians to make changes and keep promises they made during election season.